Please stop asking me when I’m going to have a baby

 “Have you any good news for us yet?”
 It is one of the most insensitive and irritating questions you may ever be unlucky enough to hear, but for many couples, this is a regular occurrence.

-After three years of marriage, Adele Barbao was still struggling to get pregnant so she decided to seek help.
-“IVF sucks.
-It is the most time consuming, invasive, expensive and emotionally painful roller coaster I have been on.
-It actually broke me.
+After three years of marriage, Adele was still struggling to get pregnant so she decided to seek help.
+“For us, IVF has been the most time-consuming, invasive, expensive and emotionally painful roller coaster I have been on.
 You have so much invested in the process, financially and emotionally that it consumes your every thought.
 When you are having difficulty conceiving, it seems everyone around you is falling pregnant.
 It’s easy to be happy for them at first but that brave face wears thin after a while.
 I even started to decline going to certain get-togethers and attending baby birthdays were just painful.
 I became quite bitter, desperate and depressed.”

-Adele, originally from Melbourne says she was asked when she was going to have a baby repeatedly while going through IVF.
+Adele says she was asked when she was going to have a baby repeatedly while going through IVF.
 “I’d answer with a forced smile ‘we are just enjoying being newly married’, we have some travelling we want to do first,’ or ‘I’m just focusing on my career right now’.
 I wasn’t always that pleasant.
 One day I responded with ‘it’s not that easy, you know.’
 I had just gotten my period that morning… again.
 People would tell me that I’m not going to be young forever or that my maternal clock was ticking.
 And believe me, I knew it.
 I just didn’t need to hear it from everyone else.”

-Even though we went through IVF and had such a struggle to have our Harvey, soon after we were asked… ‘so when are you having number two?’
+Even though we went through IVF and had such a struggle to have our son, soon after we were asked… ‘so when are you having number two?’
 And now that I have two wonderful children and I feel our family is pretty complete, the question still comes.”